-One way to address the above is to carry out anomaly detection in a multi-dimensional space.
-However, this is typically very expensive computationally and hence, how not suitable for live data streams.
-Another approach is to carry out anomaly detection on individual data streams and then leverage correlation analysis to minimize false positives which in turn helps in surfacing actionable insights faster.
-In this talk we walk the audience through the following topics:
+One current application, anomaly detection, is a necessary but insufficient step, due to the fact that anomaly detection over a set of live data streams may result in an anomaly fatigue, limiting effective decision making.
+One way to address the above is to carry out anomaly detection in a multidimensional space.
+However, this is typically very expensive computationally and hence not suitable for live data streams.
+Another approach is to carry out anomaly detection on individual data streams and then leverage correlation analysis to minimize false positives, which in turn helps in surfacing actionable insights faster.

 Arun Kejariwal is a statistical learning principal at Machine Zone (MZ), where he leads a team of top-tier researchers and works on research and development of novel techniques for install and click fraud detection and assessing the efficacy of TV campaigns and optimization of marketing campaigns.
 In addition, his team is building novel methods for bot detection, intrusion detection, and real-time anomaly detection.
 Previously, Arun worked at Twitter, where he developed and open-sourced techniques for anomaly detection and breakout detection.
 His research includes the development of practical and statistically rigorous techniques and methodologies to deliver high-performance, availability, and scalability in large-scale distributed clusters.
 Some of the techniques he helped develop have been presented at international conferences and published in peer-reviewed journals.